tirameshu/CS3245/Homework #3/README.txt

 Document frequency (df) is added here as well, but directly to the dictionary `to_dict` that will be dumped into dictionary.txt.
 -- to_dict will be in the following format: to_dict = {term: [df, pointer_to_posting]}
-- dictionary is processed and re-formatted for each term, and all postings are dumped into postings.txt
+- dictionary is processed and re-formatted for each term, and all postings are dumped into postings.txt as a list of tuples, as illustrated below, where each tuple consists of docID and norm_w.
 - the docLength dictionary, together with to_dict, are dumped into dictionary.txt.

 Searching:
-- for every query term, its w_tq is calculated and its posting is fetched.
+- for every query term, its posting is first fetched, then its w_tq is calculated, and normalised by the length of the weighted query vector.
--

-top 20 of its posting is loaded from postings.txt --> dictionary for relevant_postings
-re-constructed, but only for terms queried.
+- the product between w_tq and norm_w is then found for all query terms and added to score[d].

+score_calc:
+{term1:
+    {docID1: [w_tq1_1, norm_w1_1]
+     docID2: [w_tq1_2, norm_w1_2]
+     ...
+    }
+...
+}

+scores:
+{docID1: score1
+...
+}

 == Files included with this submission ==